Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-06-01-Covid-cocktails-7.md

 ## Day 10

-Covid cocktails 7, day 10: The Winsconsin Brandy Old Fashioned (sweet).
+**The Winsconsin Brandy Old Fashioned (sweet).** There are two versions of this cocktail, the sweet version (using sprite) and the sour one (using sour mix).
+I didn't want to have to ratio down a sour mix so I went for the sweet.

 In a glass, muddle